peter279k/menstruation/README.md

-# Menustration calculator
+# Menustruation calculator

-This is about a simple menustration calculator.
+This is about a simple menustruation calculator.

 The project is still on development now.